PointCloudLibrary/pcl/doc/tutorials/content/ground_based_rgbd_people_detection.rst

    :language: cpp
    :lines: 76-82

-The people detection algorithm used makes the assumptions that people stand/walk on a planar ground plane.
+The people detection algorithm used makes the assumption that people stand/walk on a planar ground plane.
 Thus, it requires to know the equation of the ground plane in order to perform people detection.
 In this tutorial, the ground plane is manually initialized by the user by selecting three floor points from the first acquired pointcloud.